PrometheusRoot

 ← Prometheans 100+ Sasha Luccioni

-Hugging Face AI climate researcher
+Hugging Face AI and Climate researcher

 Sasha Luccioni

-AI & Climate Lead — Hugging Face
+AI & Climate Lead — Hugging Face Adjunct Professor — McGill University

 Profile